If One of My Parents Had Diabetes, Will I?

 When they are used to identify certain monogenic (mutation in a single gene) types of diabetes, such as neonatal diabetes and MODY, genetic testing is helpful and can aid in successful treatment.
 In these cases, genetic testing is critical since persons with MODY are frequently misdiagnosed.

-When a diabetes diagnosis appears to be out of the ordinary, doctors frequently propose genetic testing.
-For example, a person around the age of 25 who has high blood sugars but no conventional risk factors for type 1 or type 2 diabetes may have MODY.
+When the diagnosis appears to be out of the ordinary, doctors frequently propose genetic testing.
+For example, a person around the age of 25 who has high blood sugar but no conventional risk factors for type 1 or type 2 diabetes may have MODY.

 MODY genetic diagnostic also enables the identification of at-risk first-degree family members, who have a 50% probability of acquiring a gene mutation.